oda-hub/release-notes/README.md

 * Added [DESI LegacySurvey analysis](https://www.astro.unige.ch/mmoda/help/mmoda/legacy-survey)
 * Added possibility to open a new [RenkuLab](https://renkulab.io/) session

-* Some improvements in error reporting in frontend an API
+* Some improvements in error reporting in frontend and API
 * Some stability improvements

 ## Known limitations